Self-Managing DRAM: A Low-Cost Framework for Enabling Autonomous and Efficient in-DRAM Operations: Abstract

 \bgyellow{The memory controller is in charge of managing DRAM maintenance operations (e.g., refresh, RowHammer protection, memory scrubbing) \iscaonur{to reliably operate modern} DRAM chips.
 Implementing new maintenance operations often necessitates modifications in the DRAM interface, memory controller, and potentially other system components.
 Such modifications are only possible with a new DRAM standard, which takes a long time to develop, \iscaonur{likely} leading to slow progress in \iscaonur{the adoption of new architectural techniques in} DRAM \iscaonur{chips}.}

-We propose a new low-cost DRAM architecture, \mechlong{} (\mech{}), \iscaonur{that enables autonomous in-DRAM maintenance operations by transferring the responsibility for controlling maintenance operations from the memory controller to the \mech{}-chip. \iscaonur{To enable autonomous maintenance operations, we tweak the DRAM interface with a single, simple modification, such that an \mech{} chip rejects memory controller accesses to DRAM regions (e.g., a subarray or a bank) under maintenance, while allowing memory accesses to other DRAM regions.} Thus, \mech{} enables 1)} implementing new in-DRAM maintenance mechanisms \hht{(or modifying existing ones)} with no \iscaonur{further} changes in the DRAM interface, memory controller, or other system components\iscaonur{, and 2) overlapping the latency of a maintenance operation in one DRAM region with the latency of accessing data in another}.
+We propose a new low-cost DRAM architecture, \mechlong{} (\mech{}), \iscaonur{that enables autonomous in-DRAM maintenance operations by transferring the responsibility for controlling maintenance operations from the memory controller to the \mech{} chip. \iscaonur{To enable autonomous maintenance operations, we \omcr{2}{make} a single, simple modification \omcr{2}{to the DRAM interface}, such that an \mech{} chip rejects memory controller accesses to DRAM regions (e.g., a subarray or a bank) under maintenance, while allowing memory accesses to other DRAM regions.} Thus, \mech{} enables 1)} implementing new in-DRAM maintenance mechanisms \hht{(or modifying existing ones)} with no \iscaonur{further} changes in the DRAM interface, memory controller, or other system components\iscaonur{, and 2) overlapping the latency of a maintenance operation in one DRAM region with the latency of accessing data in another}.